callej/NATO-Morse-2/README.md

 # NATO Alphabet and Morse Code

 A short Python program that translates text both to the NATO Phonetic Alphabet and to Morse code.
 The Morse code is shown both visually as well as played in the speakers.
+The NATO Phonetics of the text will aslo be spoken, using Windows Speach To Text engine.

 ### Example: